i386x/pubdocs/C/decl.md

 * static unions cannot be initialized explicitly
 * arrays and structures are called *aggregates*
 * if a member of aggregate is an aggregate, the rules are applied recursively
-* `{` and `}` can be omitted from the nested aggregate initializer; the initialization of the nested aggregate consumes only the required number of elements and the rest is leave for the initialization of the remaining aggregates
+* `{` and `}` can be omitted from the subaggregate initializer; the initialization of the subaggregate consumes only the required number of elements and the rest is leave for the initialization of the remaining aggregate members
   * e.g. `int a[2][2] = { { 1, 2 }, { 3, 4 } };` has the same effect as
     `int a[2][2] = { 1, 2, 3, 4 };`